s-vincent/yocto-tree/README.md

 Note (2): to use *-xenomai image, be sure to set I-pipe/Xenomai kernel as specified in  previous section.

+## Olinuxino

+### Build environment

+Set the environment:

+`source ./yocto-poky/oe-init-build-env ./olinuxino-build/`

+To use a 4.14.x PREEMPT-RT kernel, modify conf/local.conf and adds:

+`PREFERRED_PROVIDER_virtual/kernel := "linux-mainline-rt"`

+### Images available

+* olinuxino-hwup-image-rt (same as core-image-minimal buth with PREEMPT-RT kernel and rt-tests suite);
+* olinuxino-basic-image-rt (same as basic-image but with PREEMPT-RT kernel and rt-tests suite);

+Note: to use *-rt image, be sure to set PREEMPT-RT kernel as specified in previous section.

 ## Softwares

 There is some additionnals sample softwares in meta-softwares-sv repository.